Back to works

 Solution

-Ideally, invoice creation from start to finish should take no longer than a minute.
-Responsiveness was a big consideration—many users generate invoices on the go using mobile and tablet.
+Ideally, the invoice creation process from start to finish should take no longer than a minute.
+Responsiveness was a big consideration throughout.
+Many users also generate invoices on the go using their mobile and tablet devices.

 Ordr invoicing final interface